codeaperature/LoadFredObservations/readme.md

 https://research.stlouisfed.org/useraccount/register/step1 .
 Once you have an account, request your API key and use it in your requests.

-Requirements:
+### Requirements:
 The application should fetch the following FRED series in their entirety Real Gross Domestic Product (GDPC1)
 University of Michigan Consumer Sentiment Index (UMCSENT) US Civilian Unemployment Rate (UNRATE)
 Your application should store the observations in a relational database running on localhost.

-## Delivery: a zip file containing:
+### Delivery:

-A SQL script that will create your schema (we use Postgres here, but if you write ANSIstandard SQL it shouldn't matter)
+1. A SQL script that will create the schema (in this case a Postgres SQL)
-The application source code and instructions for building/executing it Your answer to the following question, and the SQL you wrote to answer it:
+2. The application source code and instructions for building/executing it
+3. Answer to the following question, and the SQL you wrote to answer it:
-What was the average rate of unemployment for each year starting with 1980 and going up to 2015?
+4. What was the average rate of unemployment for each year starting with 1980 and going up to 2015?

 ## SUMMARY:

-This program is converting JSON observations from the FRED and putting those into a PostgreSQL database (named FREDBASE) Please set your ENV variables for the DB connection string and the your FRED API key.
+This program converts JSON observations from the FRED and putting those into a PostgreSQL database (named FREDBASE) Please set your ENV variables for the DB connection string and the your FRED API key.